m2mathew/drumsensei-blog/src/pages/alexis-graduates-from-berkner-high-school/index.md

 ### JH and HS Years

 Alexis made friends in the double reed section, and she started taking private lessons with the cluster's bassoon teacher.
 Ironically, her private teacher Mr. Morris used to be musician in the Berkner HS percussion section (front ensemble) when I was teaching there in the 2002-03 school year.
 It was really cool to see the music circle of life continue like that.
+Alexis also enjoyed many of her JH teachers and the Robotics and Theater classes at Apollo.

 Along the same lines, most of the fantastic band directors at Apollo JH and Berkner HS were former co-workers of mine from my time at Berkner.
 It was an honor to have these wonderful educators and humans teach my daughter and help her grow as a musician and a person.